Lindsay Flach: 18 weeks pregnant and competing at Olympic Trials

-Ahead of this weekend’s heptathlon at U.S. Olympic Track & Field Trials, Lindsay Flach (nee Schwartz) announced on Instagram that would be competing while 18 weeks pregnant.
+Ahead of this weekend’s heptathlon at U.S. Olympic Track & Field Trials in Eugene, Oregon, Lindsay Flach (nee Schwartz) announced on Instagram that she would be competing while 18 weeks pregnant.

 “The secret… is no secret anymore,” Flach wrote in her post.

-This is Flach’s third time competing in the heptathlon at U.S. Olympic Trials.
-She placed 14th 2012 and ninth in 2016.
+This was Flach’s third time competing in the heptathlon at U.S. Olympic Trials.
+She placed 14th in 2012 and ninth in 2016.

+Annie Kunz won the competition.
+Kendell Williams placed second, while Erica Bougard finished third.
+Kunz, Williams, and Bougard all have the Olympic standard and will compete at the upcoming Tokyo Olympics.

 Follow Alex Azzi on Twitter @AlexAzziNBC